Newar language: Name

+In contrast, the name Newar did not even appear in the written record before the 17th century and William Kirkpatrick was one of the first Western scholars to use the term Newar for the language in his 1811 book.
+Newar was also used in the travelogue of a few 18th-century European missionaries to refer to the people or the land of Nepal.
+For instance, Ippolito Desideri who visited Nepal in 1721 used the term Neuâr to refer to the inhabitants of Nepal.
+Similarly, in one of the books written by the Capuchin mission in the 1740s, Nepal is referred as the kingdom of "Newar or Nepal".

-The term "Newari" as a name for the language was coined by Brian Hodgson in 1847 and since then used by most western scholars.
-The term "Newari" is considered by many Newars to be inappropriate as it is the Sanskritisation of "Newar".
-"Newar" is generally believed to be related to the word "Nepal", possibly derived by the replacement of the 'la' sound with a 'ra' sound, a common practice in historical documents from Nepal.
-Historically, the term "Newar" itself was rarely used, only finding use in the travelogue of some of the Capuchin missionaries who visited Nepal during the Malla dynasty.
-Only two sources from the Malla dynasty use the term "Newar" to refer to the language or its script; the multilingual stone inscription of Pratap Malla uses "nevāra ākhara" ("newar alphabet") to refer to the Pracalit script and another stone inscription set up by Pratap Malla in 1652 uses the term nevārabhāṣā ("newar language") to refer to the language.
+The origin of the word Newar is generally believed to be related to the word Nepal, possibly derived by the replacement of the 'la' sound with a 'ra' sound, a common practice in historical documents from Nepal.
+Historically, "Newar" rarely used appeared in native sources as well.
+Only two sources in Nepal from before the Gorkhali rule use the term "Newar" to refer to the language or its script; the multilingual stone inscription of Pratap Malla uses "nevāra ākhara" ("newar alphabet") to refer to the Newar script and another stone inscription of Pratap Malla from 1652 uses the term nevārabhāṣā ("newar language") to refer to the language.

+The term "Newari", derived from the Sanskritisation of "Newar" was first used by Brian Hodgson in 1847 and since then used by most western scholars.
+In one case, Shakya noted that Cecil Bendall in his translation of a Newar manuscript, used the term Newari to refer to the language although the manuscript he translated used the word Nepala Bhasa.
+However, the name Newari is considered inappropriate by Newar speakers due to the addition of the Indic suffix -i and it has become increasingly common to refer to the language as Newar in English.

 In the 1920s, the language known as Khas Kura, Gorkhali or Parbatiya was renamed to Nepali.
 Conversely, the term Gorkhali in the former national anthem entitled "Shreeman Gambhir" was changed to Nepali in 1951.
-Gorkha Bhasa Prakashini Samiti (Gorkha Language Publishing Committee), a government institution established in 1913 (B.S.
-1970) for advancement of Gorkha Bhasa, renamed itself as Nepali Bhasa Prakashini Samiti (Nepali Language Publishing Committee) in 1933 (B.S.
-1990), which is currently known as Sajha Prakashan.
+Gorkhā Bhāṣā Prakāśinī Samiti (Gorkha Language Publishing Committee), a government institution established in 1913 (B.S.
+1970) for advancement of Gorkha Bhasa, renamed itself as Nepālī Bhāṣā Prakāśinī Samiti (Nepali Language Publishing Committee) in 1933 (B.S.
+1990), which is currently known as Sājhā Prakāśana.

-On 7 September 1995, the cabinet of ministers decided to use "Nepala Bhasa" instead of "Newari".
+On 7 September 1995, the cabinet of ministers decided to use "Nepal Bhasa" instead of "Newari".
 On 13 November 1998, the Minister of Information and Communication issued another directive to use the name Nepal Bhasa instead of Newari.
-However, the Central Bureau of Statistics have not been doing so.
+Similarly, the Central Bureau of Statistics have started to use the name "Nepal Bhasa" since the 2021 Nepal census.

-A colloquial term is Newa Bhaay (Devanāgarī: नेवा: भाय्, IAST: Nevāḥ Bhāy) is also used.

-Geographic distribution

-A stone inscription in Classical Newar at Bhaktapur.